A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Methodology

-where the input to the model is $\bold{x}_{u}$, \textit{k}-space data $\bold{y}$, and $ f_{cnn}(\bold{x}_{u} \lvert \boldsymbol{\hat\theta})$ is the output of the CNN with parameter $\boldsymbol{\hat \theta}$. $\zeta$ is a regularisation parameter.
-The goal is to find an optimal $\boldsymbol{\hat \theta}$ to reconstruct an image with minimal loss.
 MRI data usually consists of two complex planes which are real plane and imaginary plane.
-Two approaches are there for deep learning methods to handle complex numbers: (1) real plane is embedded into the complex plane using an operator Re* :$\mathbb{R}^{N}$ $\mapsto$ $\mathbb{C}^{N}$, (2) both planes are treated separately.
+Two approaches exist for deep learning methods to handle complex numbers: (1) real plane is embedded into the complex plane using an operator Re* : $\mathbb{R}^{N}$ $\mapsto$ $\mathbb{C}^{N}$ where Re*(\textbf{x}) = \textbf{x} + 0i, (2) both planes are treated separately.
 In our method, we use the real plane for the CNN input but for loss functions, both of the planes are utilized.